DarrenWong/continuous_error_map/README.md

 # Continuous Error Map for Autonomous Vehicles in Urban Areas

-This repo will contain the implementation for our ITSC 2023 [paper](https://ieeexplore.ieee.org/abstract/document/10422216): **Adaptive Multi-Sensor Integrated Navigation System Aided by Continuous Error Map from RSU for Autonomous Vehicles in Urban Areas**.
+This repo will contain the data and implementation for our research related to Continuous Error Map for Autonomous Vehicles in Urban Areas.
 It is part of the project [V2X Cooperative Navigation](https://sites.google.com/view/v2x-cooperative-navigation).

+## News

+**17 Jan 2025**: Our extended research includes a detailed recent literature review, methodology and the Hong Kong C-V2X testbed experiments (conducted during both day and night).
+The paper has been submitted and is currently under review.
+The real-world data and code will be made publicly available upon acceptance of the paper.

+**24 Sept 2023**: Preliminary research accepted by ITSC 2023 [paper](https://ieeexplore.ieee.org/abstract/document/10422216): **Adaptive Multi-Sensor Integrated Navigation System Aided by Continuous Error Map from RSU for Autonomous Vehicles in Urban Areas**.

 <p align="center">
   <img width="712pix" src="img/system_overview.png">